Invoice discounting – an in-depth guide

 Fear not, this rather handy guide will answer those questions and more.
 By the end, you should have a much better idea if invoice discounting is right for your business.
-And even if it’s not, you’ll be able to wow your colleagues with you new-found knowledge of this form of finance.
+And even if it’s not, you’ll be able to wow your colleagues with your newfound knowledge of this form of finance.

 Invoice discounting is an opportunity to better manage your business’ cash flow by ‘selling’ your unpaid invoices to a lender.